— Update 14.02.2023

 The described solution should work with the free / open scanners as well.
 They just don’t have that huge signature set as it is included in THOR.

 The reason for this is that although you’ve implemented the workaround on Monday 13th of January, you can’t trust your gateway anymore.

 The vulnerability is known since December 17th and the public exploit code available since Friday the 10th of January.
 Nation state actors have most likely used Christmas holiday season to analyze Netscaler systems in their lab and produce an exploit, just like many offensive researchers did.
 Since Friday the 10th, even script kiddies can exploit this vulnerbility.

 Strictly speaking, you can’t trust these gateways anymore.

 But how can we regain trust?

 A. Wait for a patched version and reinstall the gateways from scratch

 Automated Analysis with THOR

-We don’t have and plan a THOR (SPARK Core or LOKI) version for FreeBSD 8.4, but we could try to mount the remote filesystem of the Netscaler gateway with SSHFS.
+We don’t have or plan to release a THOR version for FreeBSD 8.4, but we could try to mount the remote filesystem of the Citrix Netscaler / ADC gateway with SSHFS.